-Shop for dimmable color changing LED Panels as well as high output Panels with a 10 year warranty.
+Shop for dimmable color changing LED Panels as well as high output led grid lights with a 10 year warranty.
 Quick ship available.
 Troffer retrofits and replacements also available!

 Our Commercial LED Panels replace existing fluorescent tube fixtures and troffers.
 DLC Qualified for rebate eligibility.
 Our LED Panels are available as edge lit or back lit for uniform light without seeing the LEDs.